 Document Automation for Lawyers

-The problem is the implementation.
-There’s very little time to stop the everyday work that is required of you — clients need to be consulted, deadlines must be met.
+The problem most law offices face when confronting document automation is the process of implementation.
+There is very little time to stop the everyday work that is required of you — clients need to be consulted, deadlines must be met.
 And the implementation of an entire system that merges with your other systems is a tall order to manage.

 Document generation is a slog — and when clients are expecting more for less, it can be a real drain on your productivity.
 You do, however, have the ability to reduce your time spent drafting up documents such as intake forms, contracts, estate planning documents, letters to opposing counsels, and a whole lot more.